HdHamid/SQL-server/Pivot on string_split.md

 # Columnar_String_Split

-If you want to seperate strings in multiple columns you can use this T-SQL code.
+If you want to seperate strings with multiple columns, you can use this T-SQL code.

 ```bash